 A sample form for requesting permission accompanies these instructions.
 The form is designed to be used for obtaining permission from both the author and the original publisher of the material.
 It may be helpful to write to the author first, because many publishers grant permission to reprint material only if the permission of the author has been obtained.
-If this form is used, the author should fill in the appropriate items, and send an extra copy for the original author's or publisher's files.
+If an author chooses to use this form, he should fill in the appropriate items and send an extra copy for the author's or publisher's files.
 Note also that some publishers require specific wording for acknowledgment in credit lines.

-Submit all permission letters to APS Press with your manuscript.
+Submit all permission letters to the APS Press with the manuscript.
 Your manuscript is not complete until all necessary permissions have been obtained.
 Faxed copies are acceptable.

-Because it can take weeks or months to obtain the required letters of permission, permission should be requested as early as possible in the preparation of the manuscript.
+Because it can take weeks or months to obtain the required letters of permission, request permission as early as possible in the preparation of your manuscript.